Walking on Sunshine (Katrina and the Waves album): Background

 Walking on Sunshine was recorded in London at Alaska Studios with engineer and producer Pat Collier, former bassist with the Vibrators.
 "I had a small studio in a rehearsal room ...
 I was recording indie records, and that's how I met Kimberley when he was in the Soft Boys," Collier said.
 Located in a railway arch under Waterloo Station, the studio was noisy and damp, and "very horrible," according to Collier.
 "They would always record as an entire band," he said.
 "They might patch and repair stuff after.
 They would always do the vocal again.
 But the basic thing was live."

 The album, which was originally intended to be sold at gigs and to shop around for a record deal, cost $1,200 to make, which the band put up themselves.
 Labels in the UK and the US were approached, but only Canadian indie label Attic Records, which had previously released recordings by guitarist Kimberley Rew's former band the Soft Boys, responded with an offer.
 Consequently, Walking On Sunshine was released only in Canada, despite the band being based in the UK.
 Critical praise and radio airplay, for the title track in particular, resulted in a Canadian tour.

 "Going Down to Liverpool", "Machine Gun Smith", "Walking on Sunshine" and "Que Te Quiero" would be re-recorded for the band's 1985 major label debut Katrina and the Waves, while "I Really Taught Me to Watusi" would be reworked for their 1991 album Pet the Tiger.

 Critical reception

-AllMusic's Mark Deming called it "a good pop album," and wrote: "Kimberley Rew's guitar work is as stellar as ever, and his songwriting is clever and taut on each of these ten tunes."
+AllMusic's Mark Deming retrospectively called it "a good pop album," and wrote: "Kimberley Rew's guitar work is as stellar as ever, and his songwriting is clever and taut on each of these ten tunes."
 The Rolling Stone Album Guide called it "a masterpiece of guitar pop," and Trouser Press said that it "flows magnificently from start to end, and subsumes individual accomplishments into a true group effort.
 A greatest hits album the first time out."